destryptor/MASK-W23-Sharanya-22CS10088/README.md

 I found the task to be quite interesting, since the last thing I had learned was setting up a MongoDB database and storing data manually in it.
 So I learned about how to add data via JS and completed the task.
 In this process, I was able to revise the concepts of basic CSS to make the form look a bit pleasant to the eyes.
 I also learned about a few new things, such as 'Access-control-Allow-Origin': '*', how to change the type of a form element dynamically (text type onblur, date type onfocus) etc.\
 Thanks to Ankan, I was able to learn how to implement both client-side and server-side validation.
 I improved the error handling too.\
-Thanks to Goos, I was able to learn how to use MD properly XD.\
+Thanks to Goos, I was able to learn how to use MD properly XD.
+I was also able to optimise/ restructure my code.\
 Overall, it was a pretty enjoyable task.

 **Projects:**